anupam-kumar-krishnan/Namaste-JavaScript/Ep.5 SHORTEST JS Program 🔥window & this keyword.md

 ## _Global Space_
 - Global Space is nothing but any code in javascript which is not inside a `function`
-- Whenever you create any variables or functions in Global Space, these varibales & functions get attached to the Global Object i.e. `Window`
+- Whenever you create any variables or functions in Global Space, these variables & functions get attached to the Global Object i.e. `Window`

 <b>